Since July 2012, BCT has invested £38.4m (at Dec 21) worth of improvements on the Byker Estate.

 This project provided opportunities for employment and training including apprenticeships and jobs for people living in Byker, thus also helping to improve economic and social conditions within the estate.

-The next stage of the process involves the internal improvement of the domestic controls in homes so customers and residents have greater control over their heating and can help to save energy.
+We are currently carrying out internal improvements of the domestic controls in homes so customers and residents have greater control over their heating, helping you to save energy.

 Chirton House has benefitted from a £1.12m refurbishment converting a disused care home into 16 one and two bedroom high quality, modern apartments.
 Two of the ground floor apartments have been adapted for wheelchair accessibility.